codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/git-checkout.md

 {% endraw %}
 {% endhighlight %}

-This syntax is very simple to use, but has the disadvantage that ties your pipeline to a specific repository.
+This syntax is very simple to use, but it has the disadvantage that ties your pipeline to a specific repository.
 This makes the pipeline impossible to re-use among different micro-services (that are built in a similar manner).

 ## Cloning the triggered repository (recommended)